philzook58/philzook58.github.io/_posts/2026-02-09-smt_compiler_i.md

 Next time, maybe I'll talk about taking textual QBE and converting it to SMT by

-1. Turning phi nodes into block args
+1. Turning phi nodes into block args.
+Kind of push them up to the blocks they came from.
 2. explicitizing memory
 3. CSE